hashicorp/terraform-provider-azurerm/website/docs/d/extended_locations.html.markdown

 ## Argument Reference

-* `location` - The Azure location that the Extended Location corresponds.
+* `location` - The Azure location to retrieve the Extended Locations for.

 ## Attributes Reference

-* `id` - The ID of the Extended Locations.
+* `id` - The ID of Location within this Subscription.

 * `extended_locations` - The available extended locations for the Azure Location.